mixxxdj/manual/source/chapters/controlling_mixxx.rst

            a two-finger click gesture is often treated as a right click.

 .. seealso:: Using the Mouse drag/wheel on the waveforms you can adjust zoom and
              playback rate of the tracks.
-For more informations, go to :ref:`interface-waveform`.
+For more information, go to :ref:`interface-waveform`.

 .. _control-keyboard: